 The Oktoberfest began as a royal wedding for Crown Prince Ludwig almost 200 years ago and was originally simply a small agricultural fair accompanying the event.
-The fair became a regular fixture and small stalls selling beer were established to cater to thirsty visitors.
+The fair became a regular fixture, and small stalls selling beer were established to cater to thirsty visitors.
 In 1896 the breweries realized there was money to be made and started to provide beer tents and sponsorship.

-Think of the Oktoberfest and you picture huge beer tents where the waitresses carry several foaming mugs of beer in each hand and make their way through the rowdy crowd.
-The huge tents, sponsored by the local breweries can hold several thousand people – the largest one can seat up to10,000 people - and are in fact semi-permanent structures constructed from wood and iron.
+Think of the Oktoberfest, and you picture huge beer tents where the waitresses carry several foaming mugs of beer in each hand and make their way through the rowdy crowd.
+The huge tents, sponsored by the local breweries, can hold several thousand people – the largest one can seat up to10,000 people - and are, in fact, semi-permanent structures constructed from wood and iron.
 The tents can get crowded, although you can actually reserve a seat in a particular tent by contacting the brewery.

-The Oktoberfest offers a varied selection of fairground rides as well; a far cry from the earliest rides – a swing and carousel – which were made available in 1818.
+The Oktoberfest offers a varied selection of fairground rides and a far cry from the earliest rides – a swing and carousel – which were made available in 1818.
 One piece of good advice is not to sample the food and drink too soon after you have been on one of the notoriously fast roller-coasters!

 Munich's OktoberfestLast updated on